radekstepan/grunt-apps-c/README.md

 1. try to find the `index.[js|coffee]` file that is closest to the root of your sources.

 The `options.name` overrides the name of the package in `package.json`.
 It specified the name of the exported package as in: `require(name)`.

+###Eco Templates

+Are precompiled so when you require them, you need to only pass a `context` to them to get a string back.

 ##CommonJS/1.1 Modules